 Initially 150 to 300mg once daily or in divided doses

 Previous severe hypersensitivity reaction e.g. agranulocytosis, hepatitis, vasculitis, nephritis.

 Owing to the presence of Lactose, patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.

 Because of the risk of agranulocytosis it is advised that patients should be warned to report to their doctor in the event of a sore throat, fever, mouth ulcers, bruising, malaise, non-specific illness or other symptoms of infection immediately.
 A full blood count should be performed and treatment should be discontinued immediately if there is clinical or laboratory evidence of neutropenia.

-The prothrombin time should be monitored during therapy, especially prior to surgery, because propylthiouracil may cause thrombocytopenia.
+Propylthiouracil may cause hypothrombinaemia and bleeding so prothrombin time should be monitored during therapy, especially prior to surgery.